-Black history - the influence of African Americans on culture and politics, the historical treatment of African Americans in America, and the impact different African Americans have made - is too complex and important to only teach in February.
+Black history - the influence of African Americans on culture and politics, the historical treatment of African Americans in America, and the impact different African Americans have made - is too complex and important to only teach in February or on MLK day.
 However, Black History Month is a great opportunity to spend some intentional time on that history.
 This Black History Month Freebie is a no prep way for you to do that.

 Use this free resource around Martin Luther King, Jr. Day or during Black History Month to introduce your 3rd, 4th, or 5th grade students to two heroes of the Civil Rights Movement - Rosa Parks and Martin Luther, King, Jr.

 Martin Luther King, Jr. and Rosa Parks Freebie

 This free Black History Month Activity gives upper elementary students a chance to think more deeply about Martin Luther King, Jr. and Rosa Parks.
 Students will read a short biography of these two heroes, and then complete a variety of comprehension activities.

 This is a no prep activity.
 (Woo-hoo!)
 All you need to do is make copies.
 Students will need scissors and glue in order to create short biographies, and then a pencil to complete the activities.
 It makes a great center activity for 3rd, 4th, and 5th grade students, and it is a great way for you to integrate social studies into your ELA class!

 You can download this resource for free at my TPT store here.
 If this resource is useful for you, then follow me on TPT to get updates about new freebies and sales!

 For more in depth biographies, check out these great books for black history month!